1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

-The average property tax on a $400,000 home in New York is about $7,246, which is the fourth-highest average in the country.
+The average property tax on a $400,000 home in New York is about $7,246, which is the ninth-highest average in the country.
 But in some high-cost parts of the state, such as Westchester County, homeowners pay more than twice that amount, which means they're pinched even more by the $10,000 cap on the federal deduction for state and local taxes.

 New York also has an estate tax—with an unusual "cliff tax" kicker.
 Generally, the tax is only imposed on that portion of an estate over the $5.74 million (for 2019) exemption.
 However, if the value of the estate is more than 105% of the exemption amount, the exemption won't be available and the entire estate will be subject to New York estate tax.